mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4907-Floppy-Drive/README.md

 The latest ROM firmware in these units was V1.2 as shown on a version 3 ROM board with a label on an Intel 2716 EPROM, and V1.2 was noted on a sticker on the back of the 4907.

+I captured the patched ROMs and uploaded them in the ROM folder.

 ![4907 ROM board v3 with 1.2 Firmware](./4907%20ROM%20board%20v3%20with%20Firmware%20v1dot2.jpeg)